joeytcheng/joeytcheng.github.io/_pages/contact.md

           <p>
-            Applicants should accurately describe their current experience with tools such as R, Python, SPSS, Qualtrics, data management, or qualitative coding.
-Interest in learning new methods is also important.
+            Applicants should accurately describe their current experience with tools such as R, Python, SPSS, Qualtrics, GitHub, data management, machine learning, natural-language processing, or
+            qualitative coding.
+A strong interest in developing new technical and methodological skills is also important.
           </p>
         </div>
       </details>